Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: Introduction

-Unfortunately, the adjacency, Laplacian, or modularity matrix based methodology is not applicable in the sparse case, see~\cite{Stephan}.
+Consequently, the adjacency, Laplacian, or modularity matrix based methodology is not applicable in the sparse case, see~\cite{Stephan}.
 To consider this situation, the edge probabilities are rescaled, with $n$ or $\log n$.
 These possibilities are discussed in~\cite{Abbe}.
-In~\cite{Mossel,MosselComb}, the authors consider scaling with $n$, and refine the block model threshold conjecture; they specify when information theoretically is possible or impossible to distinguish the clusters, depending on the model parameters.
+In~\cite{Mossel,MosselComb}, the authors consider scaling with $n$, and refine the block model threshold conjecture; they specify when information theoretically is possible or impossible to distinguish between the clusters, depending on the model parameters.
 This so-called Kesten--Stigum threshold will be discussed in Section~\ref{pre}.
 Bickel and Chen~\cite{Bickel} give a nonparametric statistical view of network models, and consider consistency in the strong or weak sense, when the estimated cluster assignment approaches the true one as $n\to\infty$.
 They prove that the likelihood modularity is always consistent, while the Newman--Girvan modularity is consistent only under stronger assumptions.
 They also consider different scalings.
 Other papers, instead of consistency, define different measures for the agreement of the true and the recovered clusterings (correlation, proportions of misclassifications, and information theoretical measures, e.g., the Kullbach--Leibler divergence).
+In~\cite{Benaych}, the transition happens at $o (\log n )$ average degrees.
+At $\Omega (\log n)$ (e.g., poly-$\log n$) average degrees the paper~\cite{Coste} establishes results in this intermediate regime.

-In the Laplacian or modularity based spectral clustering~\cite{Bolla13}, $k$ is specified via spectral gaps, and the distance between the eigen-subspace spanned by the eigenvectors corresponding to the structural eigenvalues and that of the step-vectors is estimated by the Davis--Kahan theorem.
-As the square of this distance is the objective function of the k-means algorithm, this is at our disposal to find approximately the clusters in the dense case.
-This concept can be extended to non-symmetric matrices, like the non-backtracking one, and due to theorems of~\cite{Stephan} using Bauer--Fike type perturbation results, similar subspace perturbations are applicable to sparse graphs too.
+In the Laplacian or modularity based spectral clustering~\cite{Bolla13}, $k$ is specified via spectral gaps, and the distance between the eigen-subspace spanned by the eigenvectors corresponding to the structural eigenvalues and that of the step-vectors is estimated by the Davis--Kahan theorem (see, e.g.,~\cite{Stewart}).
+As the square of this distance is the objective function of the k-means algorithm, this is at our disposal to find the clusters approximately in the dense case.
+This concept can be extended to non-symmetric matrices, like to the non-backtracking one, and due to theorems of~\cite{Stephan} that use Bauer--Fike type perturbation results, similar subspace perturbations are applicable to sparse graphs too.

 In the sparse case we scale with $n$, so the average degree of the graph is of constant order.
 The so obtained sparse stochastic block model (called $SBM_k$) is assortative in the sense that the within-cluster probability of two nodes being connected is higher than the between-cluster one.
 Here bond percolation has two meanings: the first is that the within- and between-cluster edge probabilities decrease with $n$, and the second is that edges coming into existence in this way are retained with probability $\beta$.
 A real-life social network is an instance of such an expanding sequence, where two persons are connected randomly, with probability depending on their cluster memberships and this probability is the ``smaller'' the ``larger'' the network is; further, along these connections an information (e.g., an infection) is transmitted only with probability $\beta$ (which is related to the seriousness of the epidemic, akin to the recombination ratio).